morganzero/sabnzbd-mp4automator/README.md

-Deluge docker with MP4 Automator built in.
+Sabnzbd docker with MP4 Automator built in.